tramitit/guides/en/spain/work_permit_application.md

 ---
-title: "Work Permit Application"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Spain"]
+categories:
-meta_title: ""
+- Spain
+date: '2024-06-07'
-description: "A comprehensive guide on how to apply for a work permit permit in Spain."
+description: Learn how to apply for a work permit in Spain as a non-Spanish citizen.
+  Follow steps, gather required documents, and attend a visa interview at the embassy.
 draft: false
+meta_title: Spain Work Permit Application Process and Requirements
+title: Spain Work Permit Application Process and Requirements
-translationKey: "spain-work_permit_application"
+translationKey: spain-work_permit_application
 ---

 ## Description
 ### What is it?